5-8-2 The Wilderness Temptations: A Window Into The Mind Of Jesus

 God's Kingdom would have reminded Christ of Moses on Nebo, who for one

 slip was denied it all.
-And that must have sobered him (Dt.
+And that must have sobered Him (Dt.
 34:1).
 And

 having quoted Dt.
-8:3 to himself about living on the bread/word of God,
+8:3 to Himself about living on the bread/word of God,

-his mind would have gone on to Dt.
+His mind would have gone on to Dt.
 8:9 with its description of eating

 bread without scarceness in the Kingdom- i.e. feeding fully on spiritual